oranda/oranda.github.io/_posts/2016-07-22-spark-dna-sequencing.md

 ```

-The local[4] means that for test purposes we will just be running the program locally rather than on a real cluster, but trying to distribute the work to all 4 processors of the local machine.
+The `local[4]` means that for test purposes we will just be running the program locally rather than on a real cluster, but trying to distribute the work to all 4 processors of the local machine.

-When you run spark-submit it will produce a lot of output about how it is parallelizing tasks.
+When you run `spark-submit` it will produce a lot of output about how it is parallelizing tasks.
 You might prefer to see this in the Web UI later.
-If you want to turn off excessive stdout logging in the meantime, go to Spark's conf directory, copy log4j.properties.template to log4j.properties and set log4j.rootCategory to WARN.
+If you want to turn off excessive stdout logging in the meantime, go to Spark's `conf` directory, copy `log4j.properties.template` to `log4j.properties` and set `log4j.rootCategory` to `WARN`.
 Then you will just see the result at the end.

 The next question is: how fast was it really?
 The Spark history server can look at the application logs stored on the filesystem and construct a UI.
 There is more about configuration here.
 But the main thing is to run this from the Spark root: